Premier League predictions: Leeds' odds of 22/1 too big to ignore vs Man City, says Jones Knows

-After nailing six winning betting angles out of nine - all at odds-against - this weekend, plus a 7/2 winning main bet, Jones Knows is back for the midweek action.
+After nailing six winning betting angles out of nine - all at odds-against - last weekend, plus a 7/2 winning main bet, Jones Knows is back for the midweek action.

 Any weekend winners for Jones Knows?